 1. How the Group Health Insurance Plan Works

 Large companies purchase the group health insurance plan to offer medical coverage to 95% of their full-time employees.
-The plan does not include individuals but only works for groups.
 One thing that employers should note is that group health insurance plans vary.
 However, they have the following same characteristics:

 - Employees’ children below 26 are included in the plan